Aircloak/aircloak/cloak/docs/diffix.md

 GROUP BY 1
 ```

-The query subsequently generated by the cloak for the datasource is in essence the following (simplified for readability):
+The query subsequently generated by the cloak for the database is in essence the following (simplified for readability):

 ```sql
      1	SELECT frequency,